The Human Surge: Synopsis

-One character is found urinating on an anthill, which functions as a diegetic segue to the film's third segment, when the camera follows ants moving into the earth, before finally arriving at a hand holding a smartphone in a jungle somewhere in the Philippines.
-The film subsequently follows a couple of characters bathing together and walking through the jungle, in particular one woman looking to charge her cellphone.
+A later scene shows a character urinating on an anthill, which functions as a diegetic segue to the film's third segment, when the camera burrows into the earth, following an ant until it arrives at a hand holding a smartphone in a jungle somewhere in the Philippines.
+A group of locals are shown bathing together and walking through the jungle, with particular focus on a woman looking to charge her cellphone.
 Finally, the film moves into a technological factory in Bohol, where tablet computers are made on an assembly line.
 The last words are spoken by a machine, repeatedly saying "Okay."

 Production

 Williams had made six short films before his feature debut The Human Surge, in which he had experimented with different video formats and textures.
-In the short films Pude ver in Puma (eng.
+In the short films Pude ver un Puma (eng.
 Could See a Puma, 2011) and Tôi quên rôi! (eng.
 I forgot!, 2014), he and his usual cinematographers Joaquin Neira and Julien Guillery experimented with various aesthetic strategies—notably the use of long, handheld tracking shots (often described as "floating" and "restless"), amateur photography, as well as elliptical storytelling—which they also used in The Human Surge.

 For The Human Surge, Williams used three different video formats, one for each segment: the Argentine segment was shot on 16 mm film, the Mozambique part with a Blackmagic pocket camera—subsequently recaptured in Super 16 from a computer monitor, and the final Philippine sequence on a digital RED camera.
 In the Mozambique segment, Williams operated the camera himself, considering it "so small," whereas in the two other segments he was helped by several assistants.

-In his first short films, Williams had regularly employed a domestic Argentine setting.
+Williams had regularly employed a domestic Argentine setting in his first short films.
 However, in the latest shorts—That I'm Falling?
 (2013) and I forgot!
 (2014)—he opted for different locales, Sierra Leone and Vietnam, respectively.
-Having travelled abroad only very rarely as a young man, Williams was struck by the beauty of foreign languages, and wanted to use them in a filmic context.
-He eventually also discovering a charm in his own vernacular, spoken Spanish.
+Having rarely traveled abroad as a young man, Williams was struck by the beauty of foreign languages, and wanted to use them in a filmic context.
+He eventually also discovered a charm in his own vernacular, spoken Spanish.